 My middle child was on a rant.
 "No one likes the middle, Mom.
-It's a fact.
 No one ever calls the middle seat, especially on the Scrambler.
 No one wants a middle piece of cake.
 They want side pieces, the ones with all the frosting.
 Even you said you don't like the middle, because it's where the gray hair grows outta your head."

 And before I could stop myself, the words just sorta slipped out: "Honey, I think you mean you're doomed to a life of mediocrity."

 "Thanks, Mom.
 Thanks a lot.
 I feel so much better now that I know a fancy word to describe my middle child miserableness."

 "Oh, honey, I think you mean middle child misery."

 It's true.
 He'd had a tough week.
 His older brother, home on a school break, had received a lot of positive attention.
 In addition, he'd been dragged along to watch his younger brother play multiple hockey games.
 And due to conflicts, I'd missed both of his recent indoor soccer games.
 And I might have forgotten to pick him up from the Y, but it only happened once.

 He stared at me with such serious eyes, practically drowning in his brother's hand-me-downs.
 So this little diddy... this one's for my middle child.
 I bet your middle child will like it, too.

 You're The Good Stuff